technology-toolbox/website/content/blog/jjameson/2009/10/31/recommendations-for-code-analysis.md

 ---
-title: "Recommendations for Code Analysis"
+title: Recommendations for Code Analysis
 date: 2009-10-31T05:44:00-06:00
 excerpt:
-  "In my previous post , I briefly mentioned the Code Analysis feature of Visual Studio in the context of using check-in policies with Team Foundation Server (TFS).
+  In my previous post , I briefly mentioned the Code Analysis feature of Visual Studio in the context of using check-in policies with Team Foundation Server (TFS).
 However, there's a lot more to talk about with regards to using Code Analysis.
-   If you..."
+   If you...
 aliases:
   [
     "/blog/jjameson/archive/2009/10/30/recommendations-for-code-analysis.aspx",